sinotradition/sinoera/README.md

 # sinoera
-the chinese era in the Tiangan and Dizhi, or translate in 'the Heavenly stems and the Earthy Branches'
+the chinese era in the Tiangan(u'天干') and Dizhi(u'地支'), or translate in 'the Heavenly stems and the Earthy Branches'